-"I find that I can't support war-making politicians and their goal of a commercialized, materialistic, market-driven world.
-It's impossible to sit at home and write a love song when the world is in turmoil, but maybe instead of protesting with loud words and violent actions, I can write quieter, slower, subtle music." - Hyo-shin Na.
-Composer Hyo-shin Na lived in Korea for the first half of her life studying piano and composition in the ways of the European tradition.
-After graduating from Ewha Woman's University in Seoul, she went to the USA to continue her music studies first in Manhattan and then in Boulder.
-At that time she began her first 'serious studies' of traditional Korean music.
-Many of her compositions exhibit elements of both Korean and European traditions and include both Korean and Western instruments.
-The confluence of these two traditions meet in this presentation of her compositions from the CD "Blue Yellow River" (2001).
+"I find that I can not support belligerent politicians and their goal of a commercialized, materialistic, market-oriented world, it's impossible to sit at home and write a love song when the world is in turmoil, but perhaps instead of protesting I can write quieter, slower and more subtle music in words and violent actions. "- Hyo-Shin Na.
+The composer Hyo-shin Na lived in Korea during the first half of her life and studied piano and composition according to European tradition.
+After graduating from Ewha Woman's University in Seoul, she moved to the United States to continue her music studies in Manhattan and then in Boulder.
+At that time, she began her first 'serious study' of traditional Korean music.
+Many of her compositions show elements of Korean and European traditions and include both Korean and Western instruments.
+The meeting of these two traditions meets in this presentation of their compositions from the CD "Blue Yellow River" (2001).

 presented by Peter Duffy (27 Oct 2002)